q3769/chunk4j/README.md

     int groupSize;

     /**
-     * Ordered index at which this current chunk is positioned inside the chunk group.
+     * Ordered index at which this current chunk is positioned inside the group.
      */
-    int chunkPosition;
+    int index;

     /**
      * Data bytes chopped for this current chunk to hold.
 Every chunk in the group should hold bytes of size equal to